IBD, Ulcerative Colitis and Crohn’s Disease Treatment

 Convenient, individualized care: The team of colon and rectal surgeons at Weill Cornell Medicine is uniquely able to help patients with complex conditions.
 With surgery, our goal is to conserve as much bowel as possible, lessen disease complications and help you achieve the best possible quality of life.

-Multidisciplinary care from leading experts: Crohn’s disease and UC require comprehensive, collaborative care from both medicine and surgery.
+Multidisciplinary care from leading experts: Crohn’s disease, UC and IBD require comprehensive, collaborative care from both medicine and surgery.
 This unique multidisciplinary approach coordinates complex care, providing you with focused support — before, during, and after your surgery.

 When you choose Weill Cornell Medicine, you have access to specialists in gastroenterology and hepatology, colon and rectal surgery, radiology, laboratory medicine and pathology, and rheumatology, as well as skin and wound care and nutrition.